noelex/RabbitRPC/README.md

 - `OnBindParameters`: Read parameters from raw request and bind them to action method parameters.
 - `OnActionExecuting`: Called before the action exectuion.
 - `OnActionExecuted`: Called after the action execution.

+Client proxies also supports request filtering.
+You can intercept, inspect and modify request and response messages before they are sent or processed.

+Client filters provides the following hook timings:

+- `OnPrepareRequest`: Convert method parameters to request message and add custom out-of-band data by using RabbitMQ message properties.
+- `OnRequestStarting`: Called before the request is sent to the server.
+- `OnResponseReceived`: Called after the response is received from the server.
+- `OnRequestCompleted`: Called when the result or error information are extracted from the response.

 ## Shared states
 Sometimes you may want to have shared states across multiple replicas.
 You can achieve this by using a third-party state storage like Redis or a relational database.